 Beta Test was the fourth film directed by Seattle-based filmmaker Nicholas Gyeney.
 Gyeney operates as an independent and has so far made The Falling (2006) about a cop drawn into a war between Heaven and Hell, the time travel film The Penitent (2010) and the dark comedy Matt’s Chance (2013), as well as produced the horror film Cut/Print (2012) and the gender-swap light fantasy Second Nature (2016).

 Beta Test comes with the same premise as the better-budgeted Neveldine/Taylor film Gamer (2009) from a few years earlier – the idea of live-action videogaming where gamers send mind-controlled humans into combat.
 I liked the premise that Beta Fest started in with – a videogame tester with agoraphobia issues is forced to play a first-person shooter game and then realises that he is controlling the mind of another human being.
-This leads to some amusement as we go through the initial scenario where he is sent to break in on a bank robbery and walks through with typical gamer gung ho assuming he can just reboot if he gets killed and in watching the supposed NPCs reacting to his actions as something crazy.
+This leads to some amusement as we go through the initial scenario where he is sent to break in on a bank robbery and walks through with typical gamer gung ho assuming he can just reboot if he gets killed.

 The premise holds interest for a certain amount of time but Beta Test soon turns the tables on its scenario whereupon it rapidly loses all interest.
 After the point that Larenz Tate works out what is going on, decides to conduct his own custom mods and reprograms Manu Bennett, all that we get is just another action film.